Type-safe bitwise operations - TL;DR

 operator&(E, E) -> E

-All other operator&
+All other viable operator&

 operator|